Techatticup Mine

-Techatticup Mine, is a former gold mine, now a tourist attraction.
+Techatticup Mine is a former gold mine, now a tourist attraction.
 It is located at an elevation of 2477 ft, midway in El Dorado Canyon, in Clark County, Nevada.

 History

 The Techatticup Mine was the largest and most productive mine in the Colorado Mining District.
 The mining camps of Alturas and Louisville were located near this mine, midway down the canyon.

 Today

 The mine has been cleaned up and illuminated, and guided tours can be taken through the mine.
 Much of the old mining equipment is still to be seen there.
-A highlight of the tour is where it passes through a spectacular example of drift mining, its long deep drift cut downward from the top through the mountain where its lode of ore was located.
+A highlight of the tour is where it passes through an example of drift mining, its long, deep drift cut downward from the top through the mountain where its lode of ore was located.